Christelle Petex-Levet

-Christelle Petex-Levet (born 2 September 1980 in Annecy) is a French politician who has been Member of Parliament for Haute-Savoie's 3rd constituency from 2021 to 2025.
+Christelle Petex-Levet (born 2 September 1980 in Annecy) is a French politician who served as Member of Parliament for Haute-Savoie's 3rd constituency from 2021 to 2025.

 Political career

 In parliament, Petex-Levet served on the Sustainable Development, Spatial and Regional Planning Committee.

 In the 2022 French legislative election, Petex-Levet narrowly avoided elimination in the first round.
 She won a landslide in the second round against the NUPES candidate.
 She was re-elected on 7 July 2024.
-On 6 November 2025, Petex-Levet announced her resignation.
+On 6 November 2025, Petex-Levet announced her resignation from Parliament.

 In the run-up to the Republicans’ 2022 convention, Petex-Levet endorsed Éric Ciotti as the party's chairman.